cognitiaclaeves/docker-carbon-graphiteweb/README.md

 With this image, you can get up and running with graphite by simply running:

-    docker run -d steeef/graphite-centos

-If you already have services running on the host on one or more of these ports, you may wish to allow docker to assign random ports on the host.
-You can do this easily by running:

-    docker run -p 80 -p 2003 -p 2004 -p 7002 -d steeef/graphite-centos
+    docker run -d -P -e -e SECRET_KEY='random-secret-key' steeef/graphite-centos

+If you want to allow access to SSH, you'll also need to pass '-t' for pseudo-tty.

 You can log into the administrative interface of graphite-web (a Django application) with the username `admin` and password `admin`.
 These passwords can